hove-io/CDVNavitiaSDKUX/README.md

 Cordova plugin for using NavitiaSDK UI.
 This plugin uses the native SDK [Android](https://github.com/CanalTP/NavitiaSDKUX_android) and [iOS](https://github.com/CanalTP/NavitiaSDKUX_ios).

+Actually, it's not possible to use NavitiaSDK UI for Cordova with a Tab Bar (iOS) or a Bottom Navigation (Android)

 ## Installation

 This plugin uses Carthage to build dependencies for iOS, please install it first: